-We use a multi-paced training scheme to develop both energy systems and improve muscle strength.
+We use a multi-paced training scheme to develop all energy systems and improve muscle strength.
 Each workout will target a different component of the energy systems and muscles used for running.

 The High School team will use the VDOT O2 App to help facilitate communication on individualized training plans.